-For those who are concerned about Buffy being black, let’s be reminded that the original Slayer was of African descent.
+For those who are concerned about Buffy being black, let me remind you that the original Slayer was of African descent.
 The original series also featured Kendra Young, a Jamaican Slayer, in Season 2.
 So Buffy being black actually makes total sense.
 Buffy broke convention, bended genres, and left an incredible legacy; one that has new viewers discovering and fanning over the show to this day.
 I’m hopeful for this reboot.
 Sarah Michelle Gellar will always be my Buffy, but I’m excited to see a new Buffy for the next generation of fans.
 From the sounds of it, this one’s already breaking conventions just like her predecessor. 😊✌🏾

 You can read more about the reboot and Joss’ thoughts on bringing the series back, here.
-All seven seasons of the original Buffy is currently streaming on *Hulu.
-Let me know your thoughts down below on the original series and what you think of the plans for the reboot so far! ^___^
+All seven seasons of the original Buffy (and the 1992 movie) are currently streaming on Hulu.
+Let me know your thoughts down below on the series and what you think of the plans for the reboot so far! ^___^

 From now on, every girl who might be a Slayer, will be a Slayer. – Buffy 7.22 “Chosen”